AllianceSCC/AllianceSCC.github.io/for_scientists.md

 #### Data analysis & visualization:

-* Reproducible data analyisis --- Need help analyizing that data and/or making the right graphics?
+* Reproducible data analysis --- Need help analyzing that data and/or making the right graphics?
 Let us help by creating an easy to use and repeatable method of cleaning and visualizing your data.

 ## [Schedule your FREE 15 min Consultation](https://calendly.com/alliance_scc/free-consult)